-- Forward rate is the futures contract price quoted in local currency units per one unit of foreign currency. - ▶ Spot rate is the rate quoted in local currency units per one unit of foreign currency. - Day count is time to maturity. - Quoted interest rate is the domestic interest rate. - Base interest rate is foreign currency interest rates.
+- Forward rate is the Futures contract price quoted in local currency units per one unit of foreign currency. - Spot rate is the rate quoted in local currency units per one unit of foreign currency. - Day count is time to maturity. - · Quoted interest rate is the domestic interest rate. - Base interest rate is the foreign currency interest rate.